Leash Law and Dogs at Parks

 Park board

-Leash Law and Dogs at Parks is currently at this stage
+Leash Law and Dogs at Parks has finished this stage- Meeting date: Wednesday, April 23, 2025

-Action: Review the proposed Minnetonka Off-Leash Dog Strategy and Guidance Document
+- Action: Tabled the proposed Minnetonka Off-Leash Dog Strategy and Guidance Document

 Ordinance effective date - May 19, 2025